Installation of the app

 Tools we will use link

 Alright, one more thing before we get started on the installation.
 I just want you to know what we are going to use so everything is clear.
-I’ll have instructions on how to install some of the tools below later in the instructions.
+I’ll have instructions on how to install Nginx and Certbot later.
+Although I just link you to their websites, respectively.

 • Nginx: Nginx is a reverse proxy for web requests that we’ll use to expose your Liphium town to the outside world.
 We use it here because we’re gonna create multiple domains pointing to the your server and it wouldn’t be possible without nginx.
 We also need it to install SSL certificates for your domain so you can use the app properly.